 - what people identify as their experience of the earliest signs, symptoms or changes in their mental health and wellbeing

-- with what kinds of communications messaging.
+- delivered through what forms or modalities, and with what kinds of communications messaging.

 A qualitative methodology relying on long-form, semi-structured interviews was selected to generate deep insights into the experience and meanings of mental health stigma and barrier to help-seeking.
 Conversations were structured around our key areas of interest, while also allowing for open dialogue from respondents regarding their own experiences, and the meanings, attitudes and motivations underpinning these.

 After attaining Melbourne University ethics clearance, emergency management workers and volunteers from a cross-section of Victorian agencies and organisations were interviewed.
 The interviewees were from operational and corporate roles, and including members who were transitioning to retirement.
 This allowed for a broad range of perspectives and experiences to be captured.

 The findings of the study and recommendations to promote personal help seeking are presented in this report.